 - 2 egg yolks, reserve the egg whites

 - pinch of salt

 Combine all the filling ingredients (except the lemon zest) and set aside for 2 hours (give it a stir every now and again).
 Place the mixture in a saucepan, cover, bring to boil and simmer for about 13 minutes, stirring occasionally.
 Remove from the heat, add the lemon zest, stir and set aside to cool.
 Mash up a bit with a large spoon to make the mixture more sticky.

 To make the dough combine the flour, icing sugar and pinch of salt and tip the mixture onto a clean surface.
 Add the butter, sour cream and egg yolks and start combining using a large knife, cutting through the butter and mixing in with the other ingredients.
 When the mixture is crumbly start kneading to form a smooth, soft dough ball.
+If the dough is very sticky add a bit more flour (5 g should be enough).
 Refrigerate for at at least 1-2 hours (or overnight).

 Cut the dough in half.
 On a lightly floured surface roll out the dough (one part) to a thickness of approximately 2 mm (or as thin as possible without tearing it).
 This isn't very difficult as the dough is quite easy to roll out.